Simultaneous weight reduction and cost reduction are some of the most important development targets in the transportation industry.

 The Cutoff

-Along with operator experience and skill, it’s critical that the cut-off press following the forming machine has the tonnage (force) required to cut each component off at the end of the line.
+Along with operator experience and skill, the cut-off press following the forming machine must have the tonnage (force) required to cut each component off at the end of the line.

-This means you’ll need to know the range of the material’s yield strength.
-A strip of stainless steel might require 2x the force as the same length of mild steel. our roll forming company will make you aware if they don’t have a large enough cut-off press or if they decide to pre-punch part of the cut-off prior to forming allowing a smaller cut-off press to shear the rest.
+This means you’ll need to know the material’s yield strength range.
+A strip of stainless steel might require 2x the force as the same length of mild steel.
+Your roll forming partner should make you aware if they don’t have a large enough cut-off press or if they decide to pre-punch part of the cut-off before forming allowing a smaller cut-off press to shear the rest.

 The Springback Formula